caramelcss/caramel/README.md

 We've included an easy and hassle free way for you to compile Caramel.
 We've included our own Gulp build tool, that you can use to compile Caramel.

 #### Required:
 Our compiler runs on [Node.js](https://nodejs.org/), so before you can continue, please ensure that you have it installed.
 Once you have Node installed, you'll need [Gulp](http://gulpjs.com/).
 If you already have both Node and Gulp installed, skip these steps, otherwise install [Node.js](https://nodejs.org/) from their website, then run the following command to install Gulp:
 ```
-npm i gulp -g
+npm install gulp --global
 ```
+**Note: You may need to run this command with sudo on macOS**

 #### Install:
 To get the latest version of Caramel and to install the build tools, run the following set of commands:
 ```
 cd ~/.../caramel
 git clone https://github.com/lumios/caramel.git
-npm i
+npm install
 ```

 #### Usage: